-The roll out of Pensions Auto Enrolment places new duties on employers to automatically enrol 'workers' into a work based pension scheme.
-Employers have to comply with their obligations from a designated staging date (which varies by size of employer and PAYE reference).
+Pensions Auto Enrolment places obligations on employers to automatically enrol 'workers' into a work based pension scheme.
+Employers have to comply with their obligations from a designated staging date (which vary by size of employer and when the PAYE reference was set up).